 - Demonstrate the ability to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving.

 - Discuss the art, science, history, trends, issues, philosophy and theories of education while formulating a Christian worldview and a professional philosophy of education.

 - Explain the importance of ongoing professional learning, the expediency of using evidence to continually evaluate and improve his/her practice, and ability to adapt practice to meet the needs of learners.
 (APT Standards 2,8,9)

 Certification

 Application for teacher certification must be made by separate action through the Arizona Department of Education.
 Graduates are expected to complete and pass all required Arizona State teacher certification exams.
 The Education degree with a concentration in Early Childhood or Elementary Education does not in and of itself qualify one for teacher certification.

-ELEMENTARY EDUCATION: ECE - Grade 8
+BACHELOR OF ARTS - ELEMENTARY EDUCATION: ECE - Grade 8

 GENERAL EDUCATION STUDIES 61 Hours

 General Education: 14 hours

 COM 1143 Fundamentals of Speech Communication

-ENG 1113 Composition and Rhetoric I

-ENG 1123 Composition and Rhetoric II

-ENG 2273 Introduction to Literature
+ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II ENG 2273 Introduction to Literature

 GES 1122 Strategies for Student Success

 Social/Behavioral Sciences: 10 hours

-GOVP 2213 US National Government

-GOVP 2111 Arizona State Government
+GOVP 2213 US National Government GOVP 2111 Arizona State Government

 HIS 1113 American History I

 EDUP 2333 Child and Adolescent Development

 Natural Science/Mathematics: 10 hours

+BIO 1113 Biological Science

+BIO 1111 Introductory Biology Lab

+PHY 1113 Physical Science

+3 hours of Math

+Humanities Studies: 3 hours

-6 hours from the following:
+3 hours from the following areas: